KrauseFx/krausefx.com/_posts/2022-08-10-ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser.md

 I've disclosed this issue with Meta through their [Bug Bounty Program](https://www.facebook.com/whitehat/profile/FelixKrause), where within a few hours they confirmed they were able to reproduce the "issue", however I haven't heard back anything else within the last 9 weeks, besides asking me to wait longer until they have a full report.
 Since there hasn't been any responses on my follow-up questions, nor did they stop injecting tracking code into external websites, I've decided to go public with this information (after giving them another 2 weeks heads-up)

-**Update 2022-08-11:** After the blog post went live, Meta sent a reply explaining that the system they built honours the user's ATT choice.
-However I am still waiting for a follow-up reply on why injecting additional JavaScript code into third party websites is needed to check if a Meta Pixel is setup, considering websites with a Meta Pixel setup wouldn't need additional JavaScript code to be executed.
-I will update the post once I have heard back.
+### Update 2022-08-11 (information provided by Meta)

+After the publication went live, Meta has sent two emails clarifying what is happening on their end.
+I addressed their comments, the following has changed:

+- The script that gets injected isn't the [Meta Pixel](https://developers.facebook.com/docs/meta-pixel/), but it's the [pcm.js](https://connect.facebook.net/en_US/pcm.js) script, which, according to Meta, helps aggregate events, i.e. online purchase, before those events are used for targeted advertising and measurement for the Facebook platform
+- According to Meta, the script injected ([pcm.js](https://connect.facebook.net/en_US/pcm.js)) helps Meta respect the user's ATT opt out choice, which is only relevant if the rendered website has the Meta Pixel installed.
+However as far as my understanding goes, all of this wouldn't be necessary if Instagram were to open the phone's default browser, instead of building & using the custom in-app browser.

+I sent Meta a few follow-up questions - once I hear back, I'll update the post accordingly, and announce the changes on [Twitter](https://twitter.com/KrauseFx).

-In the mean-time, everything published in this post is correct: the Instagram app is executing and injecting JavaScript code into third party websites, rendered inside their in-app browser.
+In the mean-time, everything published in this post is correct: the Instagram app is executing and injecting JavaScript code into third party websites, rendered inside their in-app browser, which exposes a big risk for the user.
+Also, there is no way to opt-out of the custom in-app browser.

+As Meta was providing me with more context and details, I have updated the post to reflect this.
+You can find the full history of the post, and which parts got edited [over here](https://github.com/KrauseFx/krausefx.com/commits/master).

 Check out my [other privacy and security related publications](/privacy).